Mhadi-1/Simple-LocalStorage/README.md

 # Simple-LocalStorage
- small webpage that allows users to save their personal info using localStorage and sessionStorage
+ Create Readme.me for my Simple-LocalStorage Webage that , small webpage that allows users to save their personal info using localStorage and sessionStorage